Yext delivered 100+ integrations in 3 months. See how they did it and why their old platform was slowing everything down.

 Now this approach is important to us because it ensures that our recommendations really reflect real world outcomes rather than just the theoretical predictions.

-So today, I'm gonna share a few key insights and takeaways from our recent research.
+So today, I'm going to share a few key insights and takeaways from our recent research.

-First, we'll look at the iPaaS market, the state of it in twenty twenty five, and how innovations like AI are really changing the scene.
+First, we'll look at the iPaaS market, the state of it in 2025, and how innovations like AI are really changing the scene.

 We'll then explore some considerations that I have for investment teams, how they should prioritize their technology decisions, and what features they should look at when evaluating iPaaS solutions specifically.